 Frits Zernike Award

-The 2017 SPIE Frits Zernike Award for Microlithography will be presented in February at SPIE Advanced Lithography to SPIE Fellow Donis Flagello, president, CEO, and COO of the Nikon Research Center (USA).
+The 2016 Frits Zernike Award for Microlithography was presented at SPIE Advanced Lithography in February to SPIE Fellow Yan Borodovsky, who retired last year as director of advanced lithography at Intel (USA).

 - Have a question or comment about this article?
 Write to us at email@example.com.